Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/Lesson10.md

    Nayebi, Dr. Fatih.
 Swift Functional Programming - Second Edition: Ease the creation, testing, and maintenance of Swift codes .
 Packt Publishing.
 Kindle Edition.

+Applicatives take it to the next level.
+With an applicative, our values are wrapped in a context, just like Functors:

+But our functions are wrapped in a context too!

+Note: the original article now shows how Applicatives are more powerful than Functors in that they allow function application with multiple parameters.
+Again this is not feasible in vanilla Swift, but we can work around it by defining the function we want to handle in a curried way.

 <!-- TODO: Insert image here  -->